Back

 It's a very convenient way to visit most of my Seoul highlights.
 I reserved mine before arriving through an online service.

 There are 3 “flavours” available, 24, 48 and 72 hours.
-I think it’s a bit of a bummer because it forces you to rush to see as many attractions as you can in a limited time (though it starts counting from the first visit, not from when you buy it).
-But you get good discounts or even free admissions and sometimes you can skip the queues as well.
-Oh, and you have a one-way AREX ticket included too (that’s the train from the airport to the station).
+I think it's a bit of a bummer because it forces you to rush to see as many attractions as you can in a limited time (though it starts counting from the first visit, not from when you buy it).
+But you get good discounts or even free admission, and sometimes you can skip the queues as well.
+Oh, and you have a one-way AREX ticket included too (that's the train from the airport to the station).

 T-money